Ricky McCormick's encrypted notes

-Two hand-written documents were found in the pockets of murder victim Ricky McCormick when his body was discovered in a field in St. Charles County, Missouri on June 30, 1999.
+The partially decomposed body of Ricky McCormick was discovered in a field in St. Charles County, Missouri, on June 30, 1999.
+Sheriffs found two garbled hand-written notes – apparently written in secret code – in the victim's pockets, and these were handed over to the FBI for further investigation.
 Attempts by the FBI's Cryptanalysis and Racketeering Records Unit (CRRU) and the American Cryptogram Association failed to decipher the meanings of those two coded notes, which are listed as one of the CRRU's top unsolved cases.
 On March 29, 2011, the U.S. Federal Bureau of Investigation issued an appeal for help from the public in obtaining the meaning of the messages.
 A few days later, they updated their website to note the "outpouring of responses", and established a separate page where the public can offer comments and theories.

-Murder
+Death

 Victim

 Ricky McCormick was a high school dropout who had held multiple addresses in the Greater St. Louis area, living intermittently with his elderly mother.
 According to a 1999 article in the St. Louis Post-Dispatch, McCormick suffered from chronic heart and lung problems.
 He was not married, but had fathered at least four children.
 He had a criminal record, and had previously served 11 months of a three-year sentence for statutory rape.
 At the time of his death, he was 41 years old, unemployed, and receiving disability welfare payments.

 Discovery of body

-McCormick's body was found on June 30, 1999, in a cornfield near West Alton, Missouri by a woman driving along a field road near Route 367.
+McCormick's body was found on June 30, 1999, in a cornfield near West Alton, Missouri, by a woman driving along a field road near Route 367.
 The reason he was 15 miles away from his then-current address is another mystery, as he did not own a car and the area was not served by public transportation.
 Though the body had already somewhat decomposed, authorities used fingerprints to identify McCormick.
-There was no indication that anyone had a motive to kill McCormick and no one had reported him missing.
-As such, the authorities initially ruled out homicide; however, no cause of death was officially determined at the time.
-McCormick was last seen alive five days earlier, on June 25, 1999, getting a checkup at St. Louis' now-defunct Forest Park Hospital.
+No one had reported him missing.
+McCormick was last seen alive five days earlier, on June 25, 1999, getting a checkup at St. Louis's now-defunct Forest Park Hospital.
+Though authorities treated the death as a possible homicide, they were unable to determine a cause of death or possible motive.